intershop/intershop-pwa/docs/guides/migrations.md

 ## 0.31 to 1.0

-The Angular configuration mechanism of the Intershop PWA was refactored to support running multiple configurations in one docker image (see [Guide - Multiple Themes](./themes.md)).
+The Angular configuration mechanism of the Intershop PWA was refactored to support running multiple configurations in one Docker image (see [Guide - Multiple Themes](./themes.md)).
 This now means that the former `environment.local.ts` which had a standalone configuration can no longer be supported.
 Instead, theme-specific environments exist for `default` and `blue`, and development settings can be overridden in `environment.development.ts`, which are imported into the theme-specific configurations (see [Guide - Development](./development.md#development-server)).
 `npm install` will create an initial version of the `environment.development.ts` that can be filled with the needed information from `environment.local.ts`.